orientechnologies/orientdb-docs/ETL-Introduction.md

 ### Run-time configuration

-In ETL JSON file you can define variable that will be resolved at run-time by passing them at startup.
+In an ETL JSON file you can define variables that will be resolved at run-time by passing them at startup.
 You could for example assign the database URL as `${databaseURL}` and then pass the database URL at execution time with:
 ```
 $ ./oetl.sh config-dbpedia.json -databaseURL=plocal:/temp/mydb
 ```